matthesjh/sc19-swift-client/README.md

 }
 ```

 In addition to the default logic class, you can also implement your own logic classes.
-To use one of your own logic classes, the simple client offers the possibility to select a strategy (logic) based on the value of a command-line argument (`-s` or `--strategy`).
+To use one of your own logic classes, the simple client offers the possibility to select a strategy (logic class) based on the value of a command-line argument (`-s` or `--strategy`).
 By default, this feature is disabled.
 To enable the feature, create a logic instance based on the `strategy` property of the `SCGameHandler.swift` class.
 This can be done by replacing the existing [code line](Sources/simple-client/SCGameHandler.swift#L206) with a `switch`-statement like the following.

 ```swift
 switch self.strategy {